Posted by Tellason on 23rd Dec 2015

 WHAT IS RAW DENIM?

 Raw denim is denim in its purest form.
 Also known as “dry denim”, raw denim remains untouched after the dyeing and/or sanforization process and is not washed or chemically treated.
-Not only does raw denim last longer, it is more eco and labor friendly due to the lack of chemicals and water used when it's manufactured.
+Not only does raw denim last longer, but it is also more eco and labor-friendly due to the lack of chemicals and water used when it's manufactured.